Tezsure/Tezster-CLI/README.md

 # Tezster
 A personal development blockchain based on Javascript that lives entirely on your local machine.
-It will come as either a CLI with integrated GUI, has log output, and the ability to run transactions or deploy contracts against the local machine node or state of a live network such as the alphanet, without spending any XTZ.
+It will come as either a CLI with integrated GUI, has log output, and the ability to run transactions or deploy contracts against the local machine node or state of a live network such as the babylonnet, without spending any XTZ.

 ## Getting started